 Statement of Intent

-At St Teresa's we believe that mathematics is essential for everyday life.
+At St Teresa's, we believe that mathematics is essential for everyday life.
 It teaches us how to make sense of the world around us through developing an ability to calculate; whether it is through working out change, telling the time or measuring the correct amount.
-We want our children to know that maths is necessary for financial literacy and most forms of employment but is also a fun and engaging experience.
-At St Teresa's we believe that all pupils can achieve.
-We teach the whole class together building on previous knowledge of what the children already know and plan for small steps.
-We spend longer time on key mathematical topics and provide time to go deeper and embed learning.
-We hope children experience a sense of awe and wonder as they solve a problem for the first time through using a multi-sensory approach.
+We want our children to have a positive mindset to maths, appreciating that it is necessary for financial literacy and most forms of employment but is also a fun and engaging experience.
+At St Teresa's we believe that all pupils can achieve as we structure our progressive learning across classes to ensure skills and knowledge are built upon.
+We hope children experience a sense of awe and wonder as they solve a problem through using a multi-sensory approach.
 We aim for them to discover a more systematic solution to problems, explain their understanding in full sentences and make links between different areas of mathematics as well as the wider curriculum.